aurzenligl/prophy/docs/other_schemas.rst

 If message is not found, compilation is still successful.
 If message is found but rule does not apply, compilation fails.

+If one of rules changes name of node, all rules for original name still apply, but rules for new name do not apply.

 There are following patch rules:

 - ``<MESSAGE_NAME> type <FIELD_NAME> <NEW_TYPE>``